JeeWeetje/iot-workshop/Commands.md

     }
     ```

-5. Now the method to receive messages from the cloud to this devices is waiting for bytes
+5. Now, the method to receive messages from the cloud to this devices is waiting for bytes
 6. Next, `Open` the XAML of form 'MainPage.xaml'
 7. `Add` the following line of code.
 It add a button to the screen